 Key ingredients and substitutions

-This recipe uses arborio rice.
+• Risotto rice – this recipe uses arborio rice.
 You can substitute another type of risotto rice if that is what you have, however, you should check the amount of liquid required for another rice to ensure that the rice-water ratio is correct.
 Add a little more chicken stock or water if required.

-You can use any type of mushrooms that you like, but I tend to use Portabello or brown mushrooms.
+• Mushrooms – you can use any type of mushrooms that you like, but I tend to use Portabello or brown mushrooms.
 I’d recommend staying away from button mushrooms as they can be rather tasteless and bland, and this is a dish where you want the flavor of the mushrooms to shine.

-This recipe uses freshly crushed garlic cloves.
+• Garlic – this recipe uses freshly crushed garlic cloves.
 Alternatively, you can use crushed garlic from a jar – use one teaspoon per garlic clove.

-Freshly grated Parmesan cheese adds a lot of flavor to this recipe.
+• Parmesan cheese – Freshly grated Parmesan cheese adds a lot of flavor to this recipe.
 You can also use Parmesan powder if you don’t have any fresh, but don’t skip it!

 How to make mushroom risotto in the Instant Pot